sriharsha0806/CarND-Vehicle-Detection/writeup_template.md

 ####1.
 Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

 I tried to change and see if my algorithm is able to recover any cars from the test image as much as possible.
 My algorithm is not robust.
-It is still able to recognize the car in video frames in a few occasions.
-Please where i can improve the algorithm.
-The SVC accuracy for various parameters is ranging from 99.35 to 99.55.
-Initially i thought it is overfitting, but to my surprise it not able to recognize the cars even after tweaking few parameters.
-I tried to implement the yolo net.
-But on my system i am getting Resource Error when uploading the weights.
-The bandwidth or storage of GPU is not sufficient and i am unable to upload yolo-weights to jupyter notebook for working in aws environment.
-Please let me know how i can improve and build a robust algorithm.
+It is still able to recognize the car in video frames in a few occasions.The SVC accuracy for various parameters is ranging from 99.35 to 99.55.
+Initially i thought it is overfitting, but to my surprise it not able to recognize the cars even after tweaking parameters a lot of times.
+So I tried to implement the yolo net.

+I initially though of implementing msccn -A Unified Multi-scale Deep Convolutional Neural Network for Fast Object Detection.
+I would like to implement this alogrithm in future.
+I came across code by [link to yolo]https://github.com/xslittlegrass/CarND-Vehicle-Detection